uber/Cadence-Docs/src/blog/_posts/2023-11-30-community-spotlight-update-november-2023.md

 ## iWF Deep Dive and More! ##

-During the last few months community member [Quanzheng Long](https://www.linkedin.com/in/prclqz/) has continued to share his thoughts not only about [iWF](https://github.com/indeedeng/iwf) tips and tricks but also about workflows and processes.
-There is now even a [Python SDK](https://github.com/indeedeng/iwf-python-sdk) for iWF.
+During the last few months community member [Quanzheng Long](https://www.linkedin.com/in/prclqz/) has continued to share his thoughts about [iWF](https://github.com/indeedeng/iwf), a layer implemented on top of Cadence.
+Since our last update iWF now has a[Python SDK](https://github.com/indeedeng/iwf-python-sdk).
+Long has been busy writing articles to share iWF tips and tricks as well as some general ideas about workflows and processes.
 Links to Long's articles can be found below:

 - [iWF Deep Dive: workflowState+Durable Timer#1](https://medium.com/@qlong/iwf-deep-dive-workflowstate-durable-timer-1-0bb89e6d6fd4)